FaradiansyahRokan/FaradiansyahRokan/README.md

 ## About me

 I'm Rokan Subhi Faradiansyah.
-A Google Developer Expert on Android.
-An Android Engineer at [DeliveryHero](https://www.deliveryhero.com/) and also Co-organizer of [GDG MAD](https://gdgmad.com/) (Mumbai).
-Community is :heart:.
-Code blooded animal, 1xEngineer :stuck_out_tongue: and :coffee: lover.

-I ocassionally blog and tweet about android.
+A Student At IDNBS Bogor.
+An Software Engineer at IDN I ocassionally blog and tweet about android.
 Also open sourced few android related stuff.